WayneMusungu/WayneMusungu/README.md

 # 💫 About Me:
 Hi there 👋 I'm Wayne<br><br>I am a passionate software developer who specializes in web applications.
-I strive in not only to have simplicity and elegance in my solutions but also to deliver impact to the end-user.<br><br>👯 Open  to collaborating on projects<br>🌱 The only way to grow is to keep on learning<br>⚡ Backend Developer<br>💬 Portfolio Website https://wayne-musungu-portfolio.herokuapp.com/<br>
+I strive in not only to have simplicity and elegance in my solutions but also to deliver impact to the end-user.<br><br>👯 Open  to collaborating on projects<br>🌱 The only way to grow is to keep on learning<br>⚡ Backend Developer<br>

 ## 🌐 Socials: